Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants and shade plants.

 Get rid of insects, snails and slugs as soon as possible.
 It will save time and trouble once your plants start to grow during the spring and summer months.
 Check the trees, shrubs and perennials for aphids, whiteflies, beetles, grubs or any type of larvae.

 Don't forget to clean out last season's containers and beds.
 These pests can live in compost and soil throughout the winter and will feed on plant roots.
-Avoid using chemical insecticides and try plant oils, lady bugs, nematodes, soapy water or diatomaceous earth.
+Avoid using chemical insecticides and try plant oils, ladybugs, nematodes, soapy water or diatomaceous earth.

-6. Test the Soil
+6. Test Your Soil

 Take a cursory soil sample from a variety of planting beds around the yard to check for pH.
 Feed and treat the soil as needed.
 If you're not sure what to do visit your local cooperative extension or nursery.
 Consult the resident master gardener and you’ll be amazed at how robust and more colorful your plants are when the soil is amended with the proper nutrients.

 Clear the planting beds as soon as the soil has warmed and can be easily worked.
 Pull weeds and remove sod chunks and other debris.
 Distribute a layer of compost and additional amendments and turn the soil to a depth of ten inches to ensure everything is mixed well.